EGI-Federation/documentation/content/en/users/data/storage/block-storage/_index.md

 $ apt -y install cryptsetup
 ```

-To encrypt at disk, it must be first initialized correctly.
+To encrypt the disk, it must be first initialized correctly.
 In the example below,
 the disk named /dev/vdb is first filled with random data and then initialized using
 the cryptsetup luksFormat command below.
 This first step can be quite long.